“Why labor on and accept the status quo in your workplace when you can speak up and promote change for the better?” -Michael J. Fite

 It is important to address these issues and more because they not only affect you moving forward, but it will also affect the world moving forward.

-What can you do to impact labor issues your workplace?
+What are three things can you do to impact labor issues your workplace?

 You have the power to impact the labor issues in your workplace and make your work environment a better place.
 Although issues can vary from one place to another, there are many tools at your disposal that you can use to positive impact the workplace.
-I will list a few below that can be effective, if used in the right way.
+I will list three things below that can be effective, if used in the right way.

 - If you see that there is an issue in the workplace, voice your concerns in a manner that promotes a conversation for change.